Understanding Bookkeeping Basics

 | Vendor terms (net 30) | Expense when paid | Expense when received |

 Set up in QuickBooks via preferences for easy tracking of business expenses.
-A service business saved significantly by switching methods legally via Form 3115.
+A service business saved significantly by switching methods legally via the change-of-basis notification to HMRC.
 This highlights tax strategy through proper timing.

 Frequently Asked Questions